loominatrx/legacy-launcher-arch/README.md

-# TLauncher
+# Legacy Launcher for Arch
-This is a repo that i made to install TLauncher on Arch Linux directly from their [site](https://tlauncher.org/).
+This is a [Legacy Launcher](https://llaun.ch/en) installer that installs Legacy Launhcer to your Arch Linux system.

 ## How to install